rose-pine/neovim/readme.md

 		-- Blend colours against the "base" background CursorLine = { bg = 'foam', blend = 10 },
 		StatusLine = { fg = 'love', bg = 'love', blend = 10 },

+		-- By default each group adds to the existing config.
+		-- If you only want to set what is written in this config exactly, -- you can set the inherit option:
+		Search = { bg = 'gold', inherit = false },
 	}
 })